 Antenatal hydronephrosis tests before birth

-In antenatal hydronephrosis, the part of the kidney that swells is the renal pelvis.
 The 20 week antenatal ultrasound scan looks at the baby growing in the womb and measures the size of the renal pelvis.
+Antenatal hydronephrosis may be suspected if this is larger than usual.

 The ultrasound cannot give precise information about the problem or what is causing it.
-Although your doctor will not always know how your baby will be affected at birth, he or she is less likely to have serious problems if:
+Although your doctor will not always know how your baby will be affected at birth, they are less likely to have serious problems if:

-• the amount of amniotic fluid (or liquor), which is the liquid that the baby is floating in, is normal.
+- the amount of amniotic fluid (the liquid that the baby floats in when in the womb) is normal

 Often, the expectant mother will need more ultrasound scans during her pregnancy.
 These will check whether the problem goes away or gets worse.